websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-price/setting-a-products-base-price.md

 1. Click _Publish_.

-This product SKU’s base price, promo price (optional), and cost (optional) have been set.
+The SKU’s base price, promo price (optional), and cost (optional) are now set.
 The _Cost_ field corresponds to your cost for this SKU which can help you track margins.

 ```note::
    To modify the price of a product SKU, you can use promo prices, price lists and discounts.